-Our graduates have been able to get great jobs across the science, technology and media industries.
+Our graduates get great jobs across science, technology and the media.
 They put their knowledge and passion for science to good use every day, putting their finely tuned communication skills into practice in lots of different ways.

 Some of the places our students work include press offices, newsrooms, research institutes and other scientific bodies.
 Below, just a couple of them explain a bit more about where they've ended up.

 After completing a BSc in Biology, I knew I wanted a science-related job outside of a traditional academic environment.
 For this reason, I decided to study for the MSc in Science Communication, after which I rapidly secured a role as Communications Assistant for the Society for Endocrinology, a small organisation dedicated to advancing the science of hormones.